-I cant remember the exact cost of Dusit Zoo Bangkok but I do remember that it was not a lot o money.
+I cant remember the exact cost of Dusit Zoo Bangkok but I do remember that it was not a lot of money.
+Our tickets seem to indicate 150 baht per adult.
 The price also included a map which was really handy.
 The zoo is huge to it is handy that you are given a map to work out where you are, where the animals you want to see are, and how to get there.

 I don’t remember seeing many westerners here.
 We did meet a lot of school children who had been brought there as a school excursion (they were all uniform.)
 We saw lot of families there too but they were mainly local Thai people rather than tourists.